chef/cookstyle/README.md

 ### cookstyle Command

-Use this tool just as you would RuboCop, but invoke the `cookstyle` binary instead which patches RuboCop to load cops from the cookstyle gem.
+Use this tool just as you would RuboCop, but invoke the `cookstyle` binary instead, which patches RuboCop to load cops from the cookstyle gem.
 For example:

 ```sh
 cookstyle -D --format offenses